Pierre Huyghe

 Pierre Huyghe (born 11 September 1962) is a French contemporary artist, who works in a variety of media from films and sculptures to public interventions and living systems.
 He lives and works in Santiago de Chile.

 Early life and education

 Pierre Huyghe (pronounced hweeg) was born in Paris in 1962.
 He studied at the École nationale supérieure des Arts décoratifs in Paris, and graduated in 1985.

 Exhibitions

+From 2014-2015, a retrospective of Huyghe toured throughout the United States.
+It was particularly noteworthy due to its living elements, including a beehive and a rescued Ibizan hound named Human whose right foreleg was died pink with animal safe dye.
+Human was allowed to roam freely with a human handler to ensure she was not harassed by guests and could freely move to designated private areas.
+Human was checked on by veterinary professionals daily during her tour.
+She retired in 2014 and went to live with one of Huyghe's collaborators as a full time pet, passing in 2022 at age 13.

 Huyghe participated in the Okayama Summit in 2016, and was the event's artistic director in 2019.
 In an interview in Ocula Magazine with Stephanie Bailey, Huyghe explained that he chose 'artists who construct worlds that have the capacity to endlessly change, rather than as makers of things'.

+From 24 May – 13 September 2026, the Fondation Beyeler, Basel will exhibit Pierre Huyghe.
+The exhibition will feature recent works, as well as works created for the Beyeler’s exhibit.

 Awards

 Huyghe has received a number of awards, including the Nasher Prize (2017), Kurt Schwitters Prize (2015); Roswitha Haftmann Award (2013), the Smithsonian Museum’s Contemporary Artist Award (2010), the Hugo Boss Prize from the Guggenheim Museum (2002), and a DAAD in Berlin (1999–2000).
 In 2024, Huyghe was awarded the Grand Prix Artistique by the Fondation Simone et Cino Del Duca.